barimale/Keycloak.NET.Manager.FluentAPI/README.md

 ```

 ## 2. Context capabilities:
-### Fluent API's schema is determined as a reflection of Keycloak Administration Console website.
+### Fluent API's schema is determined as a reflection of Keycloak Administration Console website, for instance:

-### Example of the usage of logout method:

 ```
 	context.Manager.Sessions.RealmSessions.LogoutAllAsync()
 ```